OIG Exclusion Monitoring Services

 Each of these States are required to push all excluded individuals and entities to the OIG federal database, but this update varies by state and frequency.
 Some States delay this update by 18 months, or in some cases even longer.
 An employer receiving federal funds, such as firms in the healthcare industry, is expected to check all employees, contractors, and vendors against each database on a routine basis for any listing of possible fraud.

-Once you are excluded*, however, you are considered to be excluded from all-state lists.
-According to the Affordable care act, any entity, individual or vendor excluded in a state list is not allowed to participate in the federal Healthcare funds of other states.
-An entity or person can go through OIG Exclusion by the Medicaid agency.
+According to the Affordable Care Act any entity, individual or vendor excluded in a state list is not allowed to participate in the federal Healthcare funds of other states.
+This so-called "excluded in one, excluded in all” position places the burden to searching the list of excluded individuals on the employer - a formidable task.